jillguardian/wireframe2code/README.md

 When building applications, there’s a turning point where you have to start building the user interface from your wireframe.
 Typically, this process is expensive, time-consuming, tedious, and repetitive.
 But what if you could generate source code straight from your hand-drawn design mock-ups?

+---

+This project is by no means complete.
+I did it only to learn Python.